arsimsusuri/wikipedia-vandalism-analyzer/README.md

 Make sure you:

-* have the R-programming language installed (since the systems uses the rinruby-gem for plotting PR-curves)
+* have gnuplot installed (since the systems uses the gnuplot for plotting curves)
 * are using JRuby >= 1.7.10
 * have Hadoop installed and added the installation directory to the `HADOOP_INSTALL` system path variable